 Barefoot Boots: Vivobarefoot Magna Lite SG

-I’ve tested every version of the Magna Trail FG and freakin’ love these boots.
-The newer Magna Trail FG II is my favorite for its easy-on action, low profile look, extreme flexibility, and excellent groundfeel.
+I’ve tested every version of the Magna Trail FG (apparently no longer available 😫 in a vegan version) and freakin’ love these boots for they’re easy-on action, low profile look, extreme flexibility, and excellent ground-feel.
 It’s my go-to travel boot when I’m packing light because it’s a functional hiking boot, but also looks baller with a pair of jeans–not hiking boot-y at all, which I love.

 The tread isn’t super aggressive, though, which not everyone loves.
 Which is presumably why Vivo created the Magna Lite SG–which stands for Soft Ground, btw.

 It’s unique for a few reasons.
 First, those deep lugs offer excellent traction on soft and hard terrain, including in mud.